-If you’re not quite tough enough for that–and most of us, thank God, have dentists who keep us from suffering toothache–then feel pleasure instead.
+If you’re not quite tough enough for that–and most of us, thank God, have dentists who keep us from suffering toothache and provide the beauty care–so we feel pleasure instead.
 You can’t be in doubt about that, either.
 When you bite into that gelato (my top combination is dark chocolate and raspberry), when you laugh at your favourite comedian, or when your beloved bestows upon your grateful lips a long, long kiss–there’s no wondering about what’s real.
 That’s real, baby.

 Beyond pain and pleasure, we encounter other pairs of phenomena that show us beyond any carping academic debate that the world is real and that ethics are real and that beauty is real.
 (In philosophical terms, we’ve just introduced metaphysical, moral, and aesthetic realism.)

 C. S. Lewis, a veteran of the World War I trenches, wrote that war confronts us with the stark realities of cowardice and courage.
 Facing imminent death, as Samuel Johnson once put it, “concentrates the mind wonderfully.”
 It also brings to light moral traits that are simply indubitable: that man over there is damnably shirking his duty and running away, while that woman over here is commendably standing fast at her post, scared as she might be.